Yuyuan Garden

 The dragon carving upon the wall of Yuyuan Garden |

 When you penetrate deeper, it seems you are getting lost in a maze: the landscape seems to wind on forever as the gardens are purposefully designed to distort space and distance.
-And the elegant wood carving or engraving you come arcoss, are the obvious characteristics of the the gardening style of the Ming and Qing dynasties.
-The more you step inside, the more you get fascinated for the Yu Garden, a maze of houses, grottoes, pavilions, lotus ponds, and rickety bridges crossing lazy streams, a maze in a Chinese way. hough the gardens in Suzhou often get more praise from critics, the Yu Garden in Shanghai attract far more visitors each year, due partially to their convenient location in one of the largest cities in Asia.
+And the elegant wood carving or engraving you come arcoss, are the obvious characteristics of the gardening style of the Ming and Qing dynasties.
+The more you step inside, the more you get fascinated for Yuyuan Garden, a maze of houses, grottoes, pavilions, lotus ponds, and zigzag bridges crossing streams, a maze in a Chinese way.